 What is bowel incontinence?

 Bowel incontinence is the accidental or involuntary leakage of faeces (also called stools or poo) or wind.
-This is commonly caused by constipation but may also be associated with diarrhoea, and can happen to anyone at any age.
+This is commonly caused by constipation, but also may be associated with diarrhoea, and can happen to anyone at any age.

 What is the normal frequency for bowel movements?